London - A Leading Sustainable Metropolis

 The revenue from London's congestion charge goes to fund the city's public transit, road improvements, and related transit infrastructure.

-Between 2003-2019, London's C-charge raised over £2 billion (around £150 million per year) for road maintenance, sustainable mass transit projects, and street improvements (like widening bike lanes and creating car-free pedestrian/ market zones).
-TfL projects that the new net revenue of the C-charge will be ~ £230 million in 2021, with the increase in the levy amount.
+Between 2003 and 2019, London's C-charge raised over £2 billion (around £150 million per year) for road maintenance, sustainable mass transit projects, and street improvements (like widening bike lanes and creating car-free pedestrian/ market zones).
+TfL says that, due to the ULEZ, the new number of efficient, compliant cars in London is over 95% as of October 2023, even with the ULEZ expansion.

-Major streets in London's city center have started banning ICE vehicles (as seen in this article snippet from World Economic Forum about one such street):
+Major streets in London's city center have started banning ICE vehicles (as seen in this quote from the World Economic Forum about one such street):

 Sustainable Mass Transit in London